Naixu-Guo/.github.io/_pages/about.md

 Talks
 ======
-Please notice that attached slides only reflect the speaker's thoughts at that moment and probably consist of errors.
+I just wanted to let you know that the attached slides only reflect the speaker's thoughts at that moment and probably consist of errors.

 ## Conferences
 - Nonlinear transformation of complex amplitudes via quantum singular value transformation